Case Studies

 Results

-For customers, district energy improves reliability and keeps costs stable, often reducing heating costs by 10% or more.
-As customers connect directly to Enwave’s plant, they avoid capital investment and the responsibility of maintaining their own equipment, which can substantially reduce operating expenses.
-The environmental benefits of using district energy also add up, with lower emissions that maintain air quality and a 90% reduction in municipal landfilling volume.
+For customers, district energy can improve reliability and keep costs stable.
+As customers connect directly to Enwave’s plant, they can avoid capital investments and the responsibility of maintaining their own equipment, which can substantially reduce operating expenses.

 A white background with a few lines on it